d-morrison/IntroStatActivities/_book/10-RG-2cat-theory.md

 4. What is the sample difference in proportions presented in this example?
 What notation would be used to represent this value?
 \rgs

-5. What is the parameter (using a difference in proportion) representing in the context of this problem?
+5. What is the parameter (using a difference in proportions) representing in the context of this problem?
 What notation would be used to represent this parameter?
 \rgs

 6. Write the null and the alternative hypotheses in words.